aburke15/resume-fe-infra/README.md

-# Cloud Resume Infrastructure
+# Cloud Resume Infrastructure (Azure)

-This repository contains the infrastructure code for the Cloud Resume project.
-It provisions and manages all cloud resources required to host and operate the resume application.
+This repository contains the infrastructure code for the Cloud Resume project, using **Azure** as the cloud provider and [CDK for Terraform (CDKTF)](https://developer.hashicorp.com/terraform/cdktf) for Infrastructure as Code.

 ## Features

-- Infrastructure as Code (IaC) using [AWS CDK for Terraform (CDKTF)](https://developer.hashicorp.com/terraform/cdktf)
+- Infrastructure as Code (IaC) with CDK for Terraform (CDKTF)
 - Automated deployment pipelines
-- Secure and scalable cloud architecture
+- Secure, scalable, and cost-effective Azure architecture
 - Version-controlled and reproducible environments

 ## Project Structure